 As a lighthouse, shining the light of Christ, The Christian View magazine has always published truth and good news and the Good News of the Gospel of Jesus Christ.
 More than 1,700 individuals and numerous organizations and churches have been featured in The Christian View magazine (in print and online), through one-on-one interviews and through coverage of many events.
 Founded by and owned by journalist Karen Brewer, The Christian View magazine is locally owned and operated in her native Pickens County, South Carolina.

 While a full-time undergraduate student at Clemson, she worked for three years for Clemson University News Services and University Relations (Clemson University Media Relations), housed in the Trustee House on campus.
-Employed as a writer for the university, she wrote Clemson University news and feature stories (as press releases sent to and published in statewide newspapers), and she wrote articles published in Clemson World alumni magazine and other university publications, and she wrote a WYFF Channel 4 television spot for Clemson University about the school’s history.
-Also while an undergraduate student at Clemson, she wrote news stories as a staff writer for The Tiger, Clemson University’s weekly student newspaper, and she wrote about Clemson University for The Clemson Messenger community newspaper, and, with fellow journalism students, she co-created and wrote articles for a printed newsletter for Helping Hands of Clemson, an emergency shelter and home for abused and neglected children, to assist that organization in its ministry of helping children.
+Employed as a writer for the university, she wrote Clemson University news stories and feature stories (as press releases sent to and published in various newspapers), and she wrote articles published in Clemson World alumni magazine and other university publications, and she wrote a WYFF Channel 4 television spot for Clemson University about the school’s history.
+Also while an undergraduate student at Clemson University, she wrote news stories as a staff writer for the university’s weekly student newspaper, The Tiger, and she wrote about Clemson University for The Clemson Messenger community newspaper, and, with fellow journalism students, she co-created and wrote articles for a free printed newsletter for Helping Hands of Clemson, an emergency shelter and home for abused and neglected children, to assist that organization in its ministry of helping children.

 The South Carolina Baptist Convention asked her to serve, with six Baptist Pastors, as a member of the Convention’s Resolutions Committee.
 She is a Southern Baptist, having joined her church in 2001, but all denominations of the Christian faith have been welcomed in the pages of The Christian View magazine.